 The picture above is not pretty.
 One hour into the hike I looked back over my shoulder for Sam and walked off the trail that had taken a sharp left.
 Not my sharpest moment.

 The first aid supplies above have not changed much over the years.
-On occasion, I’ve used my bandanna for other purposes – bandage, sling, etc., but usually, it is my potholder.
+Occasionally, I’ve used my bandanna for other purposes – bandage, sling, etc., but usually, it is my potholder.

 As I do in every gear list post, the one thing I will mention is Tinactin.
 I won’t even go on a day hike without it!
 Heat rashes on your bum can quickly make a hike miserable.
 An application of Tinactin begins working almost immediately.

 - Anker Battery Pack (20,000) and Cord – 12.8 oz

 - Inreach Mini & Cord – 3.7 oz

 - iPhone & Charging Cord – 10 oz

 My electronics are getting heavy!
 I usually carry the larger Anker Battery to go further between towns but this time, since I was going to be out seven days, I carried my Survival Frog QuadraPro solar charger.

 I purchased it from Survival Frog because of the three-year warranty and no questions asked return policy.

 My Garmin InReach had technical issues – again.
 It did not track consistently, which resulted in a couple of frantic notes from home, and in one instance, the battery ran down an hour after I had fully charged it.